genesiscommunitysuccess/docs/docs/03_server-modules/08_evaluator/02_basics.md

 ```

-You can see an example of a dynamic rule being configured in our [tutorial](/getting-started/go-to-the-next-level/condition-rules/).
+You can see an example of a dynamic rule using [Notify](/server-modules/integration/notify/configuring/) email messages being configured in our [tutorial](/getting-started/go-to-the-next-level/condition-rules/).

 ### Defining a static rule
 To define a scheduled event, you need to insert a row into the `CRON_RULE` table.
 This row must specify the CRON schedule that triggers the event.
 The table is defined as follows: